HI-SNR-Lab/HI-SNR.github.io/index.md

 {% capture text %}

-We are developing radars and data assimilation techniques for 3D mapping of vegetation structure and water content to improve wildfire risk predictions, CO2 sequestration assessment, and ecosystem health.

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/tree_radar.gif"
-  link="research"
-  title="Biosphere Radars"
-  flip=true
-  style="bare"
-  text=text
-%}

-{% capture text %}

-We are creating new methods of monitoring our limited resources including drone-based soil moisture estimation and satellite-based aquifer volume retrievals.

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/drone_ani.gif"
-  link="research"
-  title="Near Subsurface Radar"
-  text=text
-%}

-{% capture text %}

-We develop imaging algorithms not only for radar, but also for cameras.
-We focus on equitable imaging and develop methods that ensure beautiful, crisp images for all users.
+We develop imaging and data assimilation algorithms not only for radar, but also for cameras.
+We develop equitable imaging algorithms that ensure beautiful, crisp images for all users.
+We also research 3D reconstruction methods, and compressive sensing.

 {%